FOR IMMEDIATE RELEASE

 A dozen Metrolink victims raise new issues in filing death and injury claims in the wake of Metrolink’s statement to a local radio show that the locomotive in front is no magic bullet but only a fantasy thought up by litigators in search of deeper pockets.

-Metrolink made a quality of service pledge to its customers and a commitment to excellence promise that Metrolink [said/stated/asserted/promised] its riders had a right to expect: That Metrolink was Southern California’s premier regional rail system that would do everything in its power to provide high quality service.
+Metrolink made the quality of service pledge to its customers and a commitment to excellence promise that Metrolink [said/stated/asserted/promised] its riders had a right to expect: That Metrolink was Southern California’s premier regional rail system that would do everything in its power to provide high-quality service.
 According to Metrolink this commitment to excellence was a promise its riders had a right to expect.
-Metrolink further pledged that it was committed to and characterized by the attributes of technically superior and safe operations, customer focus, and dependable, high quality service, among other attributes.
+Metrolink further pledged that it was committed to and characterized by the attributes of technically superior and safe operations, customer focus, and dependable, high-quality service, among other attributes.
 Metrolink was committed to making sure that everyone interacting with its trains did so safely.
-(See “Details About the Allegations,” below at page 5 below about Metrolink’s public commitments.)
+(See “Details About the Allegations,” below on page 5 below about Metrolink’s public commitments.)

 “Recent FRA studies do not support the theory that locomotive first is a statistically safer mode of travel.
 The locomotive in front is no magic bullet.
 This is basically a fantasy thought up by litigators in search of deeper pockets.”

 The concerns over push vs. pull is not a fantasy thought up by litigators as Metrolink asserts, but in fact, has been under scrutiny by federal railroad officials and others for almost a decade: